Jammerbugt Municipality: Store Vildmose

 Store Vildmose is a bogland located north of Aabybro.
 It is the remnant of an extensive raised peat bog, in large part drained by constructed canals in the early 20th century.
 Some areas are still relatively untouched and give an impression of the original nature of this bog.
 1895 acres are protected.

 The bogland is home to the cloudberry, which is a rare plant in Denmark.
 The Eurasian otter can be found here.

 Jammerbugten Seafloor

-The coast of Jammerbugt forms a stretch of sandy beaches in an inwardly curved bay called Jammerbugten.
+The coast of Jammerbugt forms a stretch of sandy beaches in an inwardly curved bay called Jammerbugten (Jammer Bay, or "the Bay of Woe").
 The seafloor contains many shipwrecks which provide marine habitats for wildlife.
-It was thought that the majority of the Jammerbugten’s seafloor was sandy with a low density of species, until a 2020 seafloor mapping project, ran by danish explorer Klaus Thymann, found evidence of much greater biodiversity in a range seafloor habitats.
-The area is subject to further exploration in order to protect it from destructive fishing practices, preserving newly documented species such as Dead Man’s Finger coral, which had never before been recorded in the area.
+It was thought that the majority of the seafloor was sandy with a low density of life forms, until a 2020 seafloor mapping project, run by danish explorer Klaus Thymann, found evidence of much greater biodiversity in a range seafloor habitats.
+The area is subject to further exploration in order to protect it from destructive fishing practices, preserving newly documented species such as Dead Man’s Finger coral (Alcyonium digitatum), which had never before been recorded in the area.